 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Missouri's Circuit Courts are the local, general jurisdiction trial courts for the state.
+Circuit Courts are the local, general jurisdiction trial courts for the state.
 They handle both civil and criminal matters.
-MO is split into 46 judicial districts with at least one Circuit Court in each county.
+MO is split into 46 judicial districts with at least one of these courts in each county.
 These courts are further divided into specialized courts to deal with matters of family, juvenile, small claims, and probate issues.
 Additionally, MO has initiated problem-solving courts such as DUI Court, Drug Court, Juvenile Court, Family Court, and Veteran's Court to help with treatment and rehabilitation far beyond just bringing justice into these areas.
-Their goals are to help people live better lives and stay out of the court system.
+The goals of Circuit judges are to help people live better lives and stay out of the court system.